Re: Thoughts on new rotella t6 synthetic oil?

 Steeler Nation does not have to travel.
 We're already there.

-'97 TJ 4-banger restoration project.
-My daughter's rig but I buy stuff and tinker with it.
+Formerly a '97 TJ 4-banger restoration project.
+My daughter's rig but I bought stuff and tinkered with it.